 Pennsylvania Disciplinary Board Representation

-For decades Dan Siegel has represented attorneys, often assisting them in avoiding disciplinary complaints and the formal process, and being able to continue practicing law and focusing on clients.
-The challenging part is that the many lawyers who Dan has represented do not post reviews because, as you can understand, those involved in the disciplinary process, prefer to keep results private.
+For decades, Dan Siegel has represented attorneys, often assisting them in avoiding disciplinary complaints and the formal process, and being able to continue practicing law and focusing on clients.
+The challenging part is that the many lawyers Dan has represented do not post reviews because, as you can understand, those involved in the disciplinary process prefer to keep results private.

-Attorney Daniel J. Siegel can also be approved by legal malpractice insurance carriers to represent clients, allowing lawyers to select who represents them rather than being represented by an attorney selected by their insurer.
+Legal malpractice insurance carriers can also approve Attorney Daniel J. Siegel to represent clients, allowing lawyers to select who represents them rather than being represented by an attorney selected by their insurer.
 So, do not be reluctant to ask your carrier if they will allow Dan Siegel to represent you.

 If you are an attorney in need of disciplinary board representation, give Dan a call at (610) 446-3457 or click here to send him an email.